ob-d/TRUE.Name.Of.God/readme.md

     by activating Symbol > 1
     I M wrote a lullaby
     U will understand AND
-    paint U SELF a picture
+    paint U SELF the picture
     -
     Example
       Pictogram of Flower: